mmul-it/training/Mastering-Versioning/Git-Remotes-Management.md

-   Note that it is wise to launch the fetch command everytime you expect some remotes modifications, because otherwise new changes coming from the remote will not be loaded locally.
+   Note that it is wise to launch the fetch command everytime you expect some remotes modifications, because otherwise new changes coming from the remote will not be available locally.